 object.
 In the second example, you use a dictionary whose keys match the fields of Point

 .
-In this case, you need to perform a dictionary unpacking.
+In this case, you need to perform a dictionary unpacking so that each value goes to the correct argument.

-factory function also takes the following optional arguments:
+factory function can also take the following optional keyword-only arguments:

 rename